 Teaching Idea #1 ~ Character Trait Pyramids

 This free resource contains three pyramid organizers plus answer keys: one each for Sadako, Chizuko, and a blank organizer that can be used for any character.
-Students write physical characters on one triangle, inner traits on one triangle, and color/draw the character on the third triangle.
+Students write physical characters on one triangle, and inner traits on one triangle, and color/draw the character on the third triangle.

 Students use the information from the triangles to complete the Venn diagram.